Skip to content

 localStorage.setItem('guest_payment_token', guestToken);

-// Later, retrieve and use
+// Later, retrieve and use with X-Guest-Token header (recommended)

 const token = localStorage.getItem('guest_payment_token');